MailTape/MailTape-v1/_posts/2019-01-06-Cam-Maclean.md

  _Anaïs G_: **"**A magnificent grand finale with these two amazing artists: [Connan Mockasin’s](https://soundcloud.com/connanmockasin) extravagance melting with the softness of [James Blake](https://www.jamesblakemusic.com/).
 A successful mix that will sting you with tenderness within seconds**"**

 <p id="outroduction"> That's all folks, thanks for listening !
-A special thanks to [Cam Maclean](https://soundcloud.com/cammacleanband) for being our guest this morning and to [Camille Célestin](http://bravocamo.studio/) for this episode's gorgeous illustration.
+A special thanks to [Cam Maclean](https://soundcloud.com/cammacleanband) for being our guest this morning, to Phyllis for a translate and to [Camille Célestin](http://bravocamo.studio/) for this episode's gorgeous illustration.
 Have a sweet Sunday !</p>